After Pearl Harbor, volunteers scanned Washington’s skies

-When the first anniversary of the attack on Pearl Harbor was marked 75 years ago this week, Seattleites observed a minute of silence that morning to honor those who died.
-They also launched a US Navy destroyer in the afternoon, and took part in a citywide air-raid drill that evening.
+When the first anniversary of the attack on Pearl Harbor was marked 80 years ago this week, Seattleites observed a minute of silence that morning to honor those who died.
+They also launched a US Navy destroyer in the afternoon, and took part in an elaborate region-wide air-raid drill that evening.

 Around dinnertime throughout the western United States, radio listeners were able to tune in a special wartime broadcast, part of which originated from Seattle.

 The half-hour show, called “Eyes Aloft,” was produced each week for members of the Aircraft Warning Service, a corps of volunteer observers and clerical workers who donated their time to keep vigil over the sky, and keep track of all aircraft, along the West Coast.

 Because the show was broadcast by NBC on Mondays, the one-year anniversary of the Sunday morning attack – which fell on a Monday in 1942 – provided an opportunity to mark the occasion with a special episode.
 “Eyes Aloft” was broadcast locally by KOMO, which was an NBC affiliate from the 1920s to the 1950s.
 It was also carried by KHQ in Spokane and KGW in Portland, as well as other NBC radio stations farther south along the coast serving Oregon and California.

 For the Seattle portion of the show, a local volunteer named Mrs. Negley F. England – also known as Jane Russell England – took part in a scripted, and somewhat stilted, dialog with a military officer.

 MRS. ENGLAND: Remember the morning of December 8, Colonel?

 MRS. ENGLAND: I mean, the way our volunteers reported for duty, many without being called.
 Remember the speed and efficiency with which they took their places in the Filter and Information Center?